-- 1. Meet or exceed standards on all sections of the PSAE test, exhibit PLAN to ACT test score growth or meet 100% of transition goals - 2.
-Participate in at least two sports, clubs or activities per year or a total of eight seasons by the end of senior year. - 3.
-Demonstrate community involvement by doing at least 80 hours of community service by 3rd qtr. of Senior Year - 4.
-Earn at least a 3.0 GPA or higher or have an increase in GPA by 1 point between the end of 2nd semester Freshman year and end of 1st semester Senior year.

-- 5. Be a good citizen; No OSS, extra-curricular code violations and no more than three days of in-school suspension in four years - 6.
+- 1. Participate in at least two sports, clubs or activities per year or a total of eight seasons by the end of senior year. - 2.
+Demonstrate community involvement by doing at least 80 hours of community service by 3rd qtr. of Senior Year - 3.
+Earn at least a 3.0 GPA or higher or have an increase in GPA by 1 point between the end of 2nd semester Freshman year and end of 1st semester Senior year. - 4.
+Be a good citizen; No OSS, extra-curricular code violations and no more than three days of in-school suspension in four years - 5.
 Complete at least one college course (AP, Dual Credit)